 9 – Ras Malai

 Originating from the East of India in West Bengal, the ras malai is possibly the most beloved of Bengali sweets, second only to the rasgulla.
-Ras means “juice” and malai refers to “cream”, which is a more than fitting name for this decadent Indian version of cheesecake, which is renowned for its juicy and creamy texture.
+Ras means “juice,” and malai refers to “cream,” which is a more than fitting name for this decadent Indian version of cheesecake that is renowned for its juicy and creamy texture.

 Ras malai is made with richly flavored clotted cream that is cooked with syrup and then soaked and served in thickened, flavored milk.